-During the last Faculty Meeting of each academic year, the Faculty will review the progress of each doctoral student.
+In the annual review meeting of existing students in January, the Faculty will review the progress of each doctoral student.
 The advisor and advisory committee will make a satisfactory or unsatisfactory evaluation based on the following components:

 - Progress with regards to the benchmarks (see below)

 - Coursework grades

 - GRA/TA performance

 - Department committee formation

 - Regular committee meetings (at least one/year)

 - Evidence of dissertation progress after advancement

-- o Committee meetings
+- Committee meetings

 - o Writing

 - o Papers

 - Professional activity

-The student will be notified of the evaluation in writing.
+The advisor will complete the form in Appendix F. The student will be notified of the evaluation in writing from the department.
 See the benchmarks below for results of a negative rating.